California First-Time Homebuyer Programs

 CalHFA FHA loans

-CalHFA offers a Federal Housing Administration (FHA) loan with a 30-year fixed rate.
+CalHFA offers an FHA loan with a 30-year fixed rate.
 FHA-backed loans are usually easier to qualify for and often have better terms than conventional loans.

 CalPLUS loans